Feature spotlight

 When critical systems depend on too few people, use repo ownership and depth data to expose the risk early.

-Want the contributor picture in context?
+Want the full contributor picture in context?